jacoborus/directus-lite-sdk/README.md

 # directus-lite-sdk

-The unofficial Directus Lite SDK
+The unofficial Directus Lite SDK in less than 1Kb

-- Less than 1Kb
+- ~750 bytes
 - It works on the browser, Deno and Node.js
 - Bring your own fetch